-2.2 Firm growth (Business growth) theory
+2.3.
+Firm growth (Business growth) theory

-The theory started that, the firm growth should be explained into several qualitatively and must take the account for the sequences of change generated by the business own activities.
-The firm or business growth theory concerned with a number of firms that can grow successful and several firms fail to grow due to the different reasons such as lack of enterprising direction, poor management, shortage of capital-rising, poor adaptability to changing the circumstances, costly mistake and poor judgment leading.
+The theory concerned with a number of firms that can grow successful and several firms fail to grow due to the different reasons such as lack of enterprising direction, poor management, shortage of capital-rising, poor adaptability to changing the circumstances, costly mistake and poor judgment leading.
 The theory compares the business grow like a tree this means that in order the firm or business to grow well should meets the most identifiable conditions, this identifiable condition will affect the growth and survival of the tree, while the missing or poor identifiable condition the tree will fail to grow and survive.
-Finally, the theory concluded that so as to ensure the business growth or firm grow enterprising management is the most identifiable condition which will ensure the survival and firm grow[27].
+The theory concluded that, to ensure the business growth enterprising management is the most identifiable condition which will ensure the survival and firm grow[20].
 Business growth is the phenomenon that taking place over a long period of time, the firm growth should be assessed longitudinal instead of cross sectional.
-The business growth demonstrated into different dimensions based on the duration and period of time and growth formulae, the business growth can be measured by change in size of the firm over a long period of time, so that in order to measure the business growth must look some indicators such as amount of assets, profits, availability of reliable market, sales and employment created by the firm[28].
+The business growth demonstrated into different dimensions based on the duration and period of time and growth formulae, the business growth can be measured by change in size of the firm over a long period of time, so that in order to measure the business growth must look some indicators such as amount of assets, profits, availability of reliable market, sales and employment created by the firm[21] and also the loan impacts has a positive effects on performance of the business[22].
+Also revealed by Ismail (2022)[23] that there is a significance link between personality traits and business growth.

-Business growth is also can be describe through the development process from small development to high development and from to strong one, so that business growth it needs time property in order to ensure the long-term tendency and process.
-The business growth it is the unstable process without disturbance, hence in the process of business growth normally business from balance to unbalance, and transit from unbalance to balance and from lower balance to big balance throughout unbalance.
-More over the enterprise or business growth involves both quality and quantity, where the increasing of quantity in the business includes the extension of the business scale example increasing the volume of sales, profits, share in the market, the value of production and increasing the amount of employees.
-Also, the growth quality of the business involves the improvement of the business quality such as technological innovation from low stage to high stage producing technology, optimum investment efficiency and production, the organization reform and innovation[29].
-The business growth can be demonstrated into different dimensions based on the duration and period of time and growth formulae, the business growth can be measured by change in size of the firm over a long period of time, so that in order to measure the business growth must look some indicators such as amount of assets, profits, availability of reliable market, sales and employment created by the firm (Per Davidsson and Leona Achtenhagen, 2005)[30].
+Business growth involves both quality and quantity, where the increasing of quantity in the business includes the extension of the business scale example increasing the volume of sales, profits, share in the market, the value of production and increasing the amount of employees.
+Also, the growth quality of the business involves the improvement of the business quality such as technological innovation from low stage to high stage producing technology, optimum investment efficiency and production, the organization reform and innovation[24].
+Business growth can be demonstrated into different dimensions based on the duration and period of time and growth formulae, the business growth can be measured by change in size of the firm over a long period of time, so that in order to measure the business growth must look some indicators such as amount of assets, profits, availability of reliable market, sales and employment created by the firm (Per Davidsson and Leona Achtenhagen, 2005)[25].

-The firm growth theory is most relevant to Tanzanian small and medium enterprises, because most of small business fail to grow well in many developing countries especially Zanzibar.
-According to the many scholars refers to the increasing of the quality and quantity, and they explained may ways and different measures which can be used to measures the firm growth including the change in business turnover and increasing of employees.
-The theory is vital to this study because it is directly connected to the study and reflect the reality that small and medium enterprises is very significance sector regardless their size, and the sector play the great role for bringing the economic development in most developing countries.
+Thus, business growth theory is most relevant to Tanzania, because most of small business fail to grow well in many developing countries especially Zanzibar.
+According to the many scholars refers to the increasing of the quality and quantity, and they explained many ways and different measures which can be used to measures the firm growth including the change in business turnover and increasing of employees.
+The theory is directly connected to the study and reflect the reality that small and medium enterprises is very significance sector regardless their size, and the sector play the great role for bringing the economic development in Tanzania.